 “As ye have therefore received Christ Jesus the Lord, so walk ye in him: Rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving.”
 Colossians 2:6–7 KJV

-For those who’re saved, we’re supposed to live in His footsteps.
+We are to walk in Christ’s footsteps if we have received Him as Lord.
 How do we do that?
 By being rooted and built up in Him.

 Roots are the “feeders” of the plant.
 They soak up and store water and nutrients so that the plant can grow strong and large.
-If you are rooted in a particular country, this is where you have gotten a big part of the information and teaching and experience that feeds you and grows you up into the person you have become.
+If you are rooted in a particular country, this is where you have gotten a big part of the information, teaching, and experience that feeds you and grows you into the person you have become.

 TCKs aren’t very rooted.
 Not in one place at least.
 This will differentiate from person to person, depending on how much they moved around when they were young.
 However, I think we all can agree that we lack the geographical roots of our brothers and sisters who have lived in one place their whole lives.